Stripe vs PayPal vs Square: Which Payment Platform Fits Real Estate Agencies Best?

 - Simpler setup and straightforward reporting often make it useful for smaller businesses handling service payments and reservation-related collections.

 - Businesses prioritizing easier transaction management sometimes choose systems requiring fewer operational complications.
+Square is also frequently evaluated alongside other payment processors for real estate agencies that want a simpler setup.

 Stripe Vs PayPal Vs Square Comparison